Lokgic/diss-repo/src/keynes-chapter.md

 In the last section, I concerned myself with Keynes' official slogan that evidential weight is the absolute amount of evidence.
 We saw that Keynes explicitly grounds the concept of evidential weight in his formal notion of relevance.
 However, sometimes he also speaks of the weight of evidence as a *degree of completeness of information*.
 This is evidently a different notion than the one tied to  relevance, for as the completeness of information is a *relative* measure between how much information we currently have, and how much information there are to be gathered.
 In the this section, we will see that Keynes raises some puzzle about the rationality of evidence gathering, which sheds light on this different notion of weight.
 We will also examine a proposal given by Frank Ramsey.

-Keynes remains ambivalent about his account of weight in the *Treatise*, and he concludes his discussion by raising "a very confusing problem" about the rationality of the demand for more evidence.
-Frank Ramsey responds to Keynes in an unpublished note, in which he hints at a definition of the weight of evidence $E$ as the gain in expected value from getting $E$.
-This essentially provides a way to understand evidential weight as a sort of utility of evidence.
-I will argue, however, that, even though the introduction of utility brings us closer to the heart of the problem, it overlooks the extrainductive role the weight of evidence is supposed to play.

 ## Keynes' puzzle about the demand for new evidence

 Keynes was evidently not satisfied with his account of evidential weight in the *Treatise*.
-One particular vexing issue is that he could not seem to explain the *practical* import that the weight of evidence seems to have.
+One particular vexing issue is that he could not seem to explain the *practical* import that the weight of evidence has.
 He is explicitly conflicted:

 > For in deciding on a course of action, it seems plausible to suppose that we ought to take account of the weight as well as the probability of different expectations.
 But...
 I do not feel sure that the theory of ‘evidential weight’ has much practical significance.

 His diffidence is further amplified by a "a very confusing problem": Bernoulli, he points out, suggests that inductive inference requires the utilization of all evidence available to us.
-Keynes points out that this seems to imply that it's rational to get more evidence, but then it raises another critical problem about whether or not one could ever be rational in refusing new evidence [@keynes, p.84-85] If the answer for the former question is positive, and the latter question negative, then we have to conclude that rationality dictates us that we should never stop looking for more evidence.
+Keynes reasons that this implies that it's rational to get more evidence, but then it raises another critical problem about whether or not one could ever be rational in refusing new evidence [@keynes, p.84-85] If the answer for the former question is positive, and the latter question negative, then we have to conclude that rationality dictates us that we should never stop looking for more evidence.

-This problem is essentially repeated many years later in an exchange between Carnap and Ayer.
-In his *Logical Foundation of Probability*, Carnap crystalizes Bernoulli's claim as "the requirement of total evidence".
+Keynes does not make the jump from "using all evidence" to "get all evidence" clear.
+However, this problem is essentially repeated many years later in an exchange between Carnap and Ayer.
+In his *Logical Foundation of Probability*, Carnap restates Bernoulli's claim as "the requirement of total evidence".

 > _Requirement of total evidence_: in the application of inductive logic to a given knowledge situation, the total evidence available must be taken as basis for determining the degree of confirmation.[@carnapprob, p.211]

-Aver, in response to Carnap, raises the Keynesian question: should "total evidence" include relevant evidence that I do not yet have in possession?[@ayerpae, p.56] The answer must be "yes", Ayer argues.
+Aver, in response to Carnap, raises the same question Keynes raises: should "total evidence" include relevant evidence that I do not yet have in possession?[@ayerpae, p.56] The answer must be "yes", Ayer argues.
 If finding the truth value of some proposition $P$ could potentially sway the balance of my evidence, then I should definitely acquire it.
 Thus the principle of total evidence seems to suggest that I am also rationally compelled to consider some evidence I do not yet have.

 But Ayer, as does Keynes, points out that this cannot be the whole picture: taken as a rule of rationality, this means we should never stop acquiring unless we are certain that we have acquired all available evidence.
 This, however, assumes that we know what evidence is available, but it could often be unrealistic to expect to know how much evidence we *do not* currently have.